Mato Kósyk

-Mato Kósyk (18 June 1853 – 22 November 1940) was a German minister and Sorbian language poet.
+Mato Kósyk (18 June 1853 – 22 November 1940) was a German-American minister and Sorbian language poet.
 He was born in Werben, Prussia, emigrated from Lower Lusatia to the United States, and died at his rural home near Albion, Oklahoma.

 Youth

 Kósyk began his schooling at the gymnasium in Cottbus in 1867, with the intention of studying theology.
 He left the gymnasium before graduation in 1873, bringing his study ambitions to a temporary end.
 Instead, he started working for a Leipzig railroad company, where he wrote his first lyrical texts.
 These were all written in Lower Sorbian.

 Literary activities

 Because of problems with his health, Kósyk returned to Werben in 1877.
 During the following years he made a living as a freelance writer and produced his most important poetic works.
 From 1880 onwards he was co-editor of the Bramborske nowiny (Brandenburg News).
 Through his involvement in the revision of the Lower Sorbian church hymnal he made a lasting impact on the Lower Sorbian language.

 Kósyk maintained contacts with practically all important representatives of Sorbian cultural life: Kito Šwjela, Hajndrich Jordan, Bjarnat Krušwica, Juro Surowin and Alfons Parczewski, as well as Michał Hórnik and Jan Arnošt Smoler.
 Kósyk was one of the founders of the Lower Sorbian Maśica Serbska, the most important organisation of Lower Sorbian culture.